vasc/dips/README.markdown

 This will take care of all dependencies and run the simulator.
 However it lacks flexibility.

-The prefered way to run the simulator is, form the root of the project:
+The prefered way to run the simulator is, from the root of the project:

     java -classpath lib/*:target/scala-2.9.1.final/dips_2.9.1-1.0-alpha.jar dips.Dips

 Default port is 7653.

-Secondary instancies of the simulator must receive the host and port of one already runnig instances:
+Secondary instancies of the simulator must receive the host and port of one already running instance:

     java -classpath lib/*:target/scala-2.9.1.final/dips_2.9.1-1.0-alpha.jar dips.Dips -h <host> -p <port>

-In order for the simulator to actually perform a simulation it mus be configured, this command will and run a distributed simulation:
+In order for the simulator to actually perform a simulation it must be configured, this command will and run a distributed simulation:

     java -classpath lib/*:target/scala-2.9.1.final/dips_2.9.1-1.0-alpha.jar dips.Coordinator -h <host> -p <port> <configfile>